Skip to main content

 • an interview panel member for non-academic positions

-Recruitment & Selection for panel members (refresher module)
+Recruitment and selection for panel members (refresher module)

-If you have completed the training previously, however it is in not in the last 5 years, you will be required to complete the 'refresher module' (this is a requirement of the Athena Swann action plan) which provides an overview of the responsibilities and actions at each stage of the interview process.
+If you have completed the training previously but not in the last five years, you will be required to complete the 'refresher module' (this is a requirement of the Athena Swan action plan) which provides an overview of the responsibilities and actions at each stage of the interview process.

 Pre-work